skepee-LEARN/Net.Core-Logging/README.md

 app.UseElmah();
 ```

-The logging result will be shown in the link [https://yoururl/elmah](https://yoururl/elmah).
+The logging result will be shown in the page [https://yoururl/elmah](https://yoururl/elmah).